 Are even your most loyal readers thinking of jumping ship because they’re confused about what your blog is really offering these days?

-If you’ve been blogging for a while, then you should have a clear idea of who your readers are.
+If you’ve been blogging for a while, you should have a clear idea of who your readers are.
 It helps to focus on two or three individual readers when evaluating your blog and blog design.
 Whether these readers are imaginary or real is up to you.
 However, as a blogger, you should have a clear idea of your readers’ age, gender, location, employment status and income.
+We are going to look at what all of the best blog designs have in common, and how you can implement those things in your own blog.

 When evaluating your website and striving to become one of the best blog designs, here are a few tips to keep in mind: